Same-sex marriages (SSM) & civil unions in Michigan.

 Because of this amendment, loving, committed same-sex couples are recognized by the government as mere roommates.
 They and their children lack the state's set of protections and benefits enjoyed by every married opposite-sex couple in Michigan.

-Equality Michigan is the main state group working towards equality for the LGBT community.
+Equality Michigan is the main group working towards equality for Michigan's LGBT community.
 They formed as a result of a merger of two earlier groups: Triangle Group and Michigan Equality.
 They wrote:

 "The amendment passed by 59%, in part due to public assurances by amendment supporters that the proposal would not affect health insurance and other benefits for partners and children.
-However, the true aim of anti-gay activists was to deny equality, dignity and financial stability to gay couples and their children.
+However, the true aim of anti-gay activists was to deny equality, dignity and financial stability to gay couples and their children as completely as possible.
 Soon after the passage of Proposal 2, activists began challenging existing domestic partner health coverage being offered by Michigan’s public universities and municipalities.
 The result was a 2008 decision by Michigan’s Supreme Court that ruled the benefits illegal under the anti-marriage amendment.

 The ruling didn’t stop Michigan’s universities and municipalities from offering the benefits, however.
 State universities began the movement to offer health insurance and other benefits to “Other Eligible Individuals” (OEIs).
 OEI policies generally allow an employee to designate an adult that is living with them as a beneficiary for purposes of receiving benefits.
 In some cases the children of the OEI are also covered, allowing gay and other unmarried couples to provide at least some protections for their children."
 1

 On 2013-MAR-07, after hearing arguments in the case, Judge Friedman ruled that he would delay his ruling until after the California Proposition 8 lawsuit, and federal Defense of Marriage Act (DOMA) that were currently before the U.S. Supreme Court had been decided.
-The Supreme Court is expected to rule on 2013-JUN-26.
+The Supreme Court ruled on both cases on 2013-JUN-26.

 2013-MAY-09: Results of a poll of Michigan adults by Glengariff Group Inc., about SSM: